dbosk/snowball/README.md

 ```

 ## Getting started
 For the automation to be smooth, you should have a library in Zotero containing only the references you want to perform snowballing on.
 They should all belong to a collection, referred to in this project as the *base collection*.
-You should make sure the library has another (preferrably empty) collection, which will be your *reference collection*.
+You should make sure the library has another (preferably empty) collection, which will be your *reference collection*.
 This is where the retrieved references will end up.
+Additionally, you should have a third collection, where all items that are successfully processed will end up, the *processed collection*.
 The snowballing process is done in five steps, as follows.

 For each publication in the base collection in Zotero: